 How are Emax Crowns Prepared?

 Finally, the milling machine cuts the monolithic block of Lithium disilicate to produce the required shape of the prosthesis.
+That is why we call it a monolithic crown.
+As the crown is made out of a single block, it stands really strong.

 What are the Benefits of the Emax System?